mikemckiernan/rag-docs/README.md

-# NVIDIA RAG LLM Operator
+# NVIDIA RAG LLM Operator for Developers

-## About the RAG LLM Operator
+## About the Operator

-The NVIDIA Retrieval Augmented Generation (RAG) Large Language Model (LLM) Operator enables cluster administrators to operate and manage the lifecycle of the software components that are necessary to run RAG pipelines in Kubernetes.
+The NVIDIA Retrieval Augmented Generation (RAG) Large Language Model (LLM) Operator for Developers enables data scientists and developers to operate the software components that are necessary to run RAG pipelines in Kubernetes.

 ## About the RAG LLM Operator Documentation

 This repository contains the product documentation for the Operator.

-Product documentation for the Operator is available from <FIXME>.
+Developer documentation for the Operator is available from <FIXME>.

 ## Building the Documentation